holidayjo/glaucoma-detection-research/README.md

    python3 -m venv .venv
    ```

-5. Activate the virtual environment
+5. Activate the virtual environment.
+It needs to be activated during development and while running scripts

    ```sh
    source .venv/bin/activate